simon-ast/nirvana-psp-plots/README.md

-THIS README NEEDS TO BE REFORMATED!
+THIS README NEEDS TO BE REFORMATED TO ACCOUNT FOR THE POSSIBLE INCLUSION OF SPAN-I DATA!

 # SWEAP/SPC data evaluation